 Samantha is a postdoctoral researcher in the Materials Design Group at Imperial College London designing new, sustainable materials for thin-film solar technology.
 In particular, she is searching for earth-abundant materials with the ability to absorb sunlight and efficiently transport charges to generate electricity.

 Her PhD (with the Kassal Group at the Centre for Engineered Quantum Systems, University of Queensland) was focussed on charge separation in organic solar cells (OSCs).
 OSCs are flexible, light-weight and cheaper to produce than conventional solar panels, but they are not yet efficient enough for large scale applications.
 Samantha developed a model to solve a long-standing puzzle in this field, explaining how charges can separate in these devices given that they ought to be strongly bound.

 Samantha’s work could also shed light on the mechanics of photosynthesis, as well as provide important foundations for emerging quantum technology.
-She was recognised earlier this year as an “Australian Science Superhero” by Australia’s Chief Scientist for her work in this field as well as her passion for science communication and advocating for women in STEM.
+In 2017, she was recognised as an “Australian Science Superhero” by Australia’s Chief Scientist for her work in this field as well as her passion for science communication and advocating for women in STEM.

-Samantha wants to unite her background in quantum mechanics and passion for renewable technology to understand the underlying quantum physics of solar cells.
+Samantha wants to unite her background in quantum mechanics and passion for renewable energy to understand the underlying quantum physics of solar technology.

 Samantha is passionate about engaging the public with science, as well as raising awareness of the unique challenges faced by women in science, technology, engineering and mathematics (STEM).